plausible/docs/docs/metrics-definitions.md

 ## Screen Size

 Shows the width of the screens used by your visitors.
 We measure the width of the browser window where your site is actually rendered rather than the full screen width.
 Anything under 576px screen size is considered a mobile device, up to 992px is considered a tablet, up to 1440px is considered a laptop and anything above 1440px is considered a desktop.
-Metrics are shown as a percentage of all visitors.
+Metrics are shown as the total number of unique visitors and as a percentage of all visitors.

 ## Browser

 Shows the browsers used by your visitors.
-We only show the brand of the browser and don’t include the version number or any other details.
-Metrics are shown as a percentage of all visitors.
+We only show the brand of the browser and when you click on the brand you can see the version number too.
+Metrics are shown as a percentage of all visitors and the total number of unique visitors.

 ## Operating System

 Shows the operating systems used by your visitors.
-We only show the brand of the operating system and don’t include the version number or any other details.
-Metrics are shown as a percentage of all visitors.
+We show the brand of the operating system and when you click on the brand you can see the version numbers too.
+Metrics are shown as the total number of unique visitors and as a percentage of all visitors.

 You can read more about how you can use these metrics to [measure your website's or startup's progress and make better decisions](https://plausible.io/blog/analytics-metrics-definitions).